Our Principles for Learning and Teaching:

 It is important to us to provide a broad range of exciting, relevant and creative opportunities that enrich our children’s learning, such as: wow events, trips, visitors and links with our parish church.
 Our school also has specialist coaches/teachers for Music, MFL and PE.

 At Saint Joseph’s Infant and Junior Schools our Mission is to ‘Follow Christ’s Footsteps in Love’.
 Through our curriculum, we strive to develop the skills, knowledge and learning attitudes of our pupils so that they may become the best that they can be.
+We welcome our duties under the Equality Act 2010.
+We aim to reflect the views of the Catholic Church which universally teaches us Respect and Justice for all children in every aspect of their lives, irrespective of colour, culture, gender or ability.
+Christ did not give any exceptions for this love of our neighbour, therefore any kind of prejudice or discriminatory behaviour is incompatible with our faith.

 Our Catholic values help children to develop their social and moral code, as they build their sense of uniqueness and self-worth as an individual.
 We believe all children deserve the opportunity to nurture their individual talents and to achieve their true potential.
 We aim to encourage the children to develop their understanding of their local and national heritage and their role in modern Britain today.
 We encourage them to embrace all that multi-cultural Britain has to offer them and develop their understanding of the global world, within which they are a citizen of the 21st Century.
 To enable each child to achieve their full potential and make the most of the opportunities and choices offered to them, we aim to provide a secure and stimulating environment that promotes independence, self-esteem and health and well-being.